OAMichael/MIPT-labs/README.md

 This repository contains MIPT labs

-In thrid semester I had to carry out labs in particular order, thus page numeration is broken.
+In third semester I had to carry out labs in particular order, thus page numeration is broken.